lonycell/ESP8266-AT-Kaa/firmware/README.md

 ###Customising build

-To customze ESP8266-AT-Kaa firware build, open `include/config.h` file.
+To customze ESP8266-AT-Kaa firware build, edit `include/config.h` file.
 There is a number of defines which configure the firmware.

 | Name | Description | Default value |
 |------|-------------|---------------|